Philosophy » Diamond K9 Dog Training » Balanced Dog Training in Maine

 Our Responsibility

-We have a responsibility to learn how to communicate with them in a manner that they understand, and teach them what is acceptable or unacceptable by providing them with meaningful feedback in both situations.
-Otherwise, in the case of a dog with behavioral issues, we risk condemning them to a life of constant rehoming or worse yet, the shelter or euthanasia.
-The dog without behavioral issues still potentially has a lot to gain from some basic training — mental stimulation, confidence building, engagement, and probably more family outings.
-A fantastic family dog that simply struggles with over exuberance can be a huge problem.
-Training is not just for bad dogs — training is freedom!
+We have a responsibility to communicate with our dogs in a manner that can affectively teach them what is acceptable or unacceptable by providing them with meaningful feedback in both of those situations.
+Otherwise, in the case of a dog with serious behavioral issues, we risk condemning them to a life of constant rehoming or worse yet, the shelter, or even euthanasia.
+Even if the dog does stay in their home, they probably can’t be included in many of the family activities, and often it prevents us from developing a meaningful bond with them.
+The dog without any serious behavioral issues still potentially has a lot to gain from proper training.
+More inclusion, more freedom, less anxiety, and better coping skills and impulse control!
+It truly is the path to a long life of fulfillment.

 Accountability is Compassion